Nick Hein

-Nick Hein (born April 24, 1984) is a German retired mixed martial artist and actor, who is best known for appearing in the German television show Diese Kaminskis.
-Before Hein became an actor, he was also a national judo champion and police officer.
-Hein is the author of the book titled "Polizei am Limit", and competed in the UFC, and competes in the Lightweight division.
+Nick Hein (born April 24, 1984) is a German retired mixed martial artist and former police officer.
+Hein is the author of the book titled "Polizei am Limit".

 Background

 Hein was born in Elsdorf and became interested in martial arts after watching a Bruce Lee movie.
-Instead of joining a Kung Fu class he signed up Judo, when he was six years old, because there were no Kung Fu clubs in Elsdorf.
+Instead of joining a Kung Fu class he signed up for Judo, when he was six years old, because there were no Kung Fu clubs in Elsdorf.
 He started boxing training in 2000 after he watched a UFC event on VHS.
 He attended his first MMA class in 2009 and fought his first amateur MMA competition in the same year while he was still in the Judo National team for Germany where skipped his training in Berlin for the Judo World Championship.
 After a failed bid for 2008 Olympics and a leg injury, Hein decided to transition to MMA.

 Judo career

 Hein started training judo when he was six years old and he was a judoka for 20 years, and in the German team for a decade.
 He was the U-23 European Judo champion in 2006 and German national champion in 2006 and 2007.
 He has won more than 35 national and international judo medals.